fiskaltrust/rollout-doc/middleware/step-by-step/4-a-cloud-tse-for-multiple-cash-registers/README.md

-On the subsequent screen you need to select the previously added queue for  this cashbox by ticking the correct row.
+On the subsequent screen you need to select the previously added queue for  this CashBox by ticking the correct row.

 ![](../images/select-queue.png)